fleetdm/fleet/articles/tales-from-fleet-security-securing-bank-accounts-from-business-email-compromise.md

 4. Alert when an address or other contact information is changed
 5. Alert on any transaction above a certain threshold, such as $10,000

-These alerts are typically delivered via email, which is not ideal for rapid awareness.
+Banks typically deliver these alerts via email, which is not ideal for rapid awareness.
 To improve that, create an email address never used anywhere else specifically for these alerts.
 You'll then be able to integrate that mailbox to other tools, like Slack, by using a [forwarding address](https://slack.com/help/articles/206819278-Send-emails-to-Slack#:~:text=To%20send%20an%20email%20to,see%20your%20email%20in%20Slack.).
 With this configuration, you can deliver these alerts in your administrative or accounting channel, where everyone can see them, create a thread and ask questions.

 On top of email alerts, inform your accounting department that they should pay attention to push notifications from your online banking application.
 If you can keep the amount of "false positives" down and your accounting and finance are all in the same time zone, have a rotation for who will let the app notify them even when in do not disturb mode.